Piano Quartet No. 3 (Brahms): II. Scherzo: Allegro

-Third movement
+III.
+Andante

 The Andante is in a modified ternary form: ABCA′ with a coda.
 This is the only movement of the quartet that is not in C minor, and it is in the key of E major, a remote key in the context of C minor.
-This can be explained by its origin as the slow movement to a piano quartet in C-sharp minor, which Brahms revised and published as Op.
+This can be explained by its origin as the slow movement to a piano quartet in C♯ minor, which Brahms revised and published as Op.
 60 in C minor.
 The key of E major is easily explained in the tonal context of C♯ minor, but the key choice of this movement was not revised as was the first movement; it should also be noted that the slow movement to Brahms's Symphony No. 1 in C minor is also in E major.

 The Andante begins with a luscious melody played by the violoncello in its upper register (Theme A) with only the piano as accompaniment, clearly inspired by Schumann's Piano Quartet, where a similarly sumptuous melody opens the slow movement.
 The opening thematic material of this melody is a sequence of descending thirds, a gesture frequently used by Brahms (such as in his Op.
 119, No. 1, and the opening to Symphony No. 4, to name two examples).
 The violin eventually joins in with a new melody over the cello.
 The viola enters later with a tutti descending stepwise idea.
 The A section, which is itself in a sort of AAB form, ends in the conventional dominant key of B major.

 The B section (in ABAB form) begins with a syncopated ascending stepwise melodic line in the violin to be played molto dolce (Theme B).
 The piano begins to gain prominence with a distorted version of the opening cello line, played symmetrically across the piano (Theme C).
 Another theme developed in the B section is a falling line with dotted rhythms (Theme D).